Trivadis/plsql-cop-validators/README.md

 G-9601    | Never use unknown hints.
 G-9602    | Always use the alias name instead of the table name.
 G-9603    | Never reference an unknown table/alias.
+G-9604    | Never use an invalid stats method.
+G-9605    | Never use an invalid stats keyword.

 Only the first comment containing hints is considered by the optimizer, therefore all hints violating `G-9600` are treated as ordinary comments by the Oracle Database.